-Short term renting allows the owner to still utilize the property in between stays.
-When it comes to short term rental listing, it is important to get it in front of a lot of people because you can’t count on income from a sole renter.
-Short term rental means lots of clients over short periods of time, so you need creative ways to market your short-term rental property listing.
+Short-term renting allows the owner to still utilize the property in between stays.
+When it comes to short-term rental listing, it is important to get it in front of a lot of people because you can’t count on income from a sole renter.
+Short-term rental means lots of clients over short periods of time, so you need creative ways to market your short-term rental property listing.

 Don’t stop with Airbnb, there are lots of places to market your vacation rental property.
 Increasing the places your listing is posted will help increase the eyes that see it.
 A few other listing platforms include:

 Text is a tricky area, but a great one to master.
 You don’t want to be invasive, so this isn’t about contacting a list regularly.
 Instead, offer SMS services for your guests.
 Use a bot to handle inquiries quickly and then respond in person as soon as you can.
-SMS can offer reminders for check-in times, check out times, assistance if help is needed during the stay and a survey after the stay to get a guest’s feedback.
+SMS can offer reminders for check-in times, check-out times, assistance if help is needed during the stay and a survey after the stay to get a guest’s feedback.

 Posting on social media is important, but boosting those posts is even more important.
 With social media, you can often get very detailed in who is seeing your ads.
 Try to aim for those who have used platforms you list on to book rentals.
 Use social media to post content that shows off your property.
 Share reviews and experiences your guests share with you—especially if they are good.
 Respond to all questions, compliments and complaints in a timely way so that potential guests can see how much you care about things that may crop up.

 A picture says a thousand words.
 Great photography will draw in potential visitors and set your listing apart from the millions of others it is compiled with.
 Professional property photography will show off your space in the best light, increasing the appeal.
-A great property photographer will have the skillset, knowledge and equipment to get the right shots in the lighting, angles and location of your listing.
+A great property photographer will have the skillset, knowledge, and equipment to get the right shots in the lighting, angles, and location of your listing.
 It’s going to be very hard to compete with hotels and other rental properties if your listing contains a bunch of cell phone snapshots.
-Ideally, you want a lot of vibrant, sharp and cohesive images in your listings.
+Ideally, you want a lot of vibrant, sharp, and cohesive images in your listings.

-Along with amazing pictures, professional video can really show off the space.
+Along with amazing pictures, professional videos can really show off space.
 Provide virtual tours for your guests so they can get a better look and feel at the space they plan to rent.
 Video is a great way to get extra eyes on your property on social media, with a lot of social media encouraging video content.
 From Pinterest to Facebook, video content is good for exposure and engagement.

-There are plenty of influencers and bloggers that are willing to post pictures, reviews and content in exchange for a stay.
+There are plenty of influencers and bloggers that are willing to post pictures, reviews, and content in exchange for a stay.
 Find bloggers and influencers who target the same audience you want to reach.
 But remember, they aren’t salespeople—they are content creators.
 You will get a twofold value with their stay; your property will be put in front of their audience and you will have new content to share.
 A blogger can write a great article about your specific rental or write on something related (family vacation ideas, tips for saving money over spring break, business trip packing ideas, etc.) and plug your property.
 A blogger or influencer will also provide you with images of your property in use.
 These content pieces are things you can share in newsletters and on social media to give your followers more content without extra work on your end.
 Bringing in bloggers or influencers during dead times of the year is a great way to drum up future business.

 Encourage guests to provide ratings and feedback.
 Start by asking for private feedback (like via SMS text).
 If the stay was good, ask them to leave a rating on the platform they booked through, Google and Facebook.
 The more positive ratings and feedback you get, the more people will trust your listing when they see it for the first time.

-If you need help with Airbnb management services, marketing your listing or getting the most out of your short term rental property, we would love to help!
+If you need help with Airbnb management services, marketing your listing, or getting the most out of your short-term rental property, we would love to help!